Hello, happy newlyweds!

 Here’s what you need to do over the next month or two to prove you’re married and even change your name.

 Rich reached out to me a little over a month before his wedding to Maisie.
-They had set the date at an extraordinary venue, secured an amazing photographer, but still didn’t have anyone to actually marry them yet!
-Rich said he dug my vibe – I’m pretty sure that’s a direct quote, which made me laugh because I thought I was the only one who still says that – and really wanted me to chat with him and his fiancée to see if we were a good fit.
-Spoiler alert: We were!
+They already set the date at an extraordinary venue, secured an amazing photographer, but still hadn’t chosen a wedding officiant to actually marry them yet!
+Rich said he dug my vibe – I’m pretty sure that’s a direct quote, which made me laugh because I thought I was the only one who still says that!
+He really wanted me to chat with him and his fiancée to see if we were a good fit.
+Spoiler alert: We were.

 I was so excited when Andrea and Jimmy chose me to officiate their wedding.
 I was even more excited when they told me it was at their old stomping grounds – Cal Poly Pomona, where they met.
 The campus is the home of the famous Kellogg House (of Kellogg cereal fame), a beautiful historical mansion that overlooks the campus yet still feels tucked away.
 All the gorgeous historical details lent to an intimate, simple yet old-world atmosphere to their practical wedding that suited them brilliantly.

 As a minister for three of their locations – Wedgewood Indian Hills, Wedgewood at the Retreat, and Wedgewood at Glen Ivy – I know the high quality, streamlined planning experience couples enjoy when they book with a Wedgewood Wedding and Banquet Center location.
 So you can imagine my giddiness to be asked to do a quick interview with Wedgewood’s marketing manager, Elizabeth Brook.
 We talked about what couples like you should look for in a officiant and even my favorite part of the ceremony.